cmoralesmx/cmoralesmx.github.io/_pages/resume.md

 Analysis to study the "Textual Alignment of News Blogs".

-May 2013 - Aug 2015, I was employed as **technical lead** at an enterprise services startup in Queretaro, Mexico.
+May 2013 - Aug 2015, I was employed as **technical lead** at an enterprise services start-up in Queretaro, Mexico.
 My main responsibilities were process and requirement analysis, software implementation, and project administration of Java based solutions for electronic invoicing, stateful web services, data migrations, and email services.
 I also lead a team of 7 junior developers on the final part of the development stage and later on the implementation of a custom ERP software for a medium sized enterprise.
-For a brief period of time, I was also in charge of the internal infrastructure of the startup doing SAP Basis activities.
+For a brief period of time, I was also in charge of the internal infrastructure of the start-up doing SAP Basis activities.

 Sep 2010 - Feb 2013, I completed a ***bachelor degree*** (informatics) at the Polytechnic University of Morelos (UPEMOR) in Jiutepec, Mexico.